- Chart

 Bid-Ask Spread

-The bid-ask spread for the Invesco DB Energy Fund is typically within a reasonable range for an ETF tracking commodity futures, reflecting the underlying market's liquidity.
+The bid-ask spread for the Invesco DB Energy Fund is typically narrow, indicating relatively low transaction costs for investors and efficient price discovery in the market.

 Market Dynamics